stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 3. Deep technology and process insights for a sector in one country, helps more deals to be won globally in that sector
 4. Proven stars from running operations on one deal become an incredibly valuable source of talent for winning, running and improving other deals

-Looking ahead to 2021, I believe tier-2 and niche consulting firms of 200 to 20,000 employees, can apply some of these insights to planning their own growth.
+Looking ahead to 2021, I believe tier-2 and niche consulting firms of 200 to 20,000 employees, can apply some of these insights to planning growth.

 ## growth opportunity #1 - SaaS technologies

 SaaS, meaning _software as a service_, is usually priced per user or on usage.
 SaaS is elegantly described by xxxxx as "xxx balance / compromisexxxx."

 Supporting clients on SaaS represents an outstanding growth opportunity for tier-2 and niche consulting firms.

 There are a few different approaches to choosing which tech a consulting firm should embrace.
 I'm a fan of these two:

 ### 1 - pick trending tech that is _easy to learn_ and will _generate consulting work_